 1. The University of Bath is a leading research university committed to maintaining the highest standards of research excellence and integrity.
-This is the third University statement setting out the actions and initiatives we have undertaken to sustain and further enhance integrity in our research.
+This is the fourth University statement setting out the actions and initiatives we have undertaken to sustain and further enhance integrity in our research.

 2. The University of Bath fully upholds the principles outlined in The Concordat to Support Research Integrity (Universities UK, July 2012).